What is work-life balance?

 Promoting a good work-life balance requires a strong culture of planning, resilience, and development flow.

-First, teams should work to avoid crunch time—cramming changes and fixes in at the last minute to meet deadlines.
+First, teams should work to avoid crunch time—cramming changes and fixes at the last minute to meet deadlines.
 Crunch time leads to poor work-life balance by requiring developers to work long, arduous hours in a high-stress environment.
 Reducing crunch time with more consistent and predictable development cycles can greatly reduce big fluctuations in work hours.

 Predictable development cycles require accurate estimations of the time and effort needed to complete sprints and projects.
-Most importantly, they require the intentional carving out of time for testing, refactoring, and technical debt.
+Most importantly, they require the intentional carving out of time for testing, refactoring, and paying down technical debt.

 Netflix infamously built and deployed Chaos Monkey, a tool that randomly terminates virtual machine instances in production.
 By exposing engineers to such random failures, Netflix created a culture of resilience that helped them avoid production downtime and team burnout.